ICCCC launches ICARE! (Interfaith Community Action REvitalization)

 ICARE is a new program of the Interfaith Council of Contra Costa County (I4C) that creates opportunities for people of diverse religions, spiritual expressions and indigenous traditions to work together to improve the lives of people in our county who are in need.
 By linking volunteers with projects across the county, we work together to provide resources such as food, shelter, supplies and other forms of support for people in our community.
 We do this by partnering with selected, local nonprofit organizations (see below the video).

 To participate in ICARE, two of our faith communities are invited to co-sponsor a project using Sign Up Genius.
 Once a project has two co-sponsors, everyone from all faith communities can select a date and project to work on together.

 Before volunteering, you’re encouraged to attend our online orientation workshop below.
-Please watch the first 20 minutes of this video.
+Please watch this updated video.

 Join us in helping to measurably improve the lives of people in need in our community while building relationships and deepening your knowledge of people of other beliefs.

 ICARE: Your Call to Action – Time to Serve Calendar

 Here is an update on ICARE projects needing cosponsors and volunteers.
 For current projects and updates and to sign up to volunteer, go to this link:

 ICARE is a program of the Interfaith Council of Contra Costa County (I4C) that creates opportunities for people of diverse religions, spiritual expressions and indigenous traditions to work together to improve the lives of people in our county who are in need.
 By linking volunteers with projects across the county, we work together to provide resources such as food, shelter, supplies and other forms of support for people in our community.
 We do this by partnering with selected, local nonprofit organizations.